NeurodataWithoutBorders/nwbinspector/docs/user_guide/advanced_usage.rst

     except StopIteration:
         print("There are no messages!")

-Of course, the generator can be treated as any other iterable as well, such as with `for` loops
+Of course, the generator can be treated as any other iterable as well, such as with :code:`for` loops

 .. code-block:: python